MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -ExclusionPath

+Specifies the path and filename (for specific files) or path only (for all files in the folder) to
-Specifies an array of file paths to exclude from scheduled and real-time scanning.
+exclude from scheduled and real-time scanning.

-You can specify a folder to exclude all the files under the folder.
+To replace all existing values with the values you specify, use the following syntax:
+`"Value1","Value2"..."ValueN"`.

+To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

+`Add-MpPreference -ExclusionPath "Value1","Value2",..."ValuehN"`

+To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:

+`Remove-MpPreference -ExclusionPath "Value1","Value2",..."ValueN"`

+To empty the list, use the value $null for this parameter.

 ```yaml
 Type: String[]